Hey friend,

 7. Unplug and Unwind (60 Minutes Before Bed)

-So I try (keyword: TRY) to have a tech-free hour before bed:
+So I try (keyword: TRY) to have a chill out hour before bed:

 Journal